-Solidaridad Netherlands was founded in 1969 and began transitions towards a Regional Expertise in 2010-2014.
-Our focus is on four major activities: market development, policy influencing, communications and fundraising.
+Solidaridad Netherlands was founded in 1969 and our focus is on four major activities: market development, policy influencing, communications and fundraising.

-Solidaridad develops strategic partnerships with commercial organisations to invest in good business practice and commit to higher standards of sustainability.
+Solidaridad develops strategic partnerships with commercial organizations to invest in good business practice and commit to higher standards of sustainability.

 We promote market reforms that encourage producers and consumers to choose sustainable products.
 Some of our partners include: